 - 2018 VOSH establishes an Ambassador and Mentoring Program to encourage collaboration between international VOSH chapters

 - 2018 The Student VOSH Fellowship Program was established.

 - 2019 VOSH establishes a Student VOSH Chapter in every school of optometry in North America, as well as many in Mexico and other locations.

 - 2019 VOSH focuses on building and supporting sustainable projects, including, schools, clinics collaborating with local optometrists and health care providers and providing new and continuing education.

-- 2019 VOSH has over 80 chapters, serving over 1 million number of patients worldwide.
+- 2022 VOSH has 98 chapters, serving over 1 million patients worldwide.